 You are entitled to obtain confirmation from us that we hold personal information about you and can request access to the personal information by contacting us.
 In some circumstances, we are able to deny your request for access to personal information.
 If we deny your request, we will tell you why.

+We will normally get back to you with a response within 20 working days.
 If accessing your personal information will take an extended period of time, we will inform you of the likely delay.
-For more detailed requests for access to information, an administration fee may be charged to cover the associated cost of supplying this information.
+For more detailed requests for access to information, an administration fee may be charged to cover the associated cost of supplying this information, but we’ll discuss this with you before we go ahead.

 If you believe the information we hold about you is incorrect, you may ask for it to be corrected.
 If we decline to correct the information, you may request a statement is attached to the information that a correction was sought but not made.